Real time 3D coherent X-ray diffraction imaging

-Fig.~\ref{fig:3}(A) and~\ref{fig:3}(B) show PRTF and FSC as a function of the number of iterations in CPRA.
+Fig.~\ref{fig:3}(a) and~\ref{fig:3}(b) show PRTF and FSC as a function of the number of iterations in CPRA.
 These CPRA results are compared to those from CSWA for 500 and 1000 iterations.
 Similar to $N_i^{conv}$, this number can be defined as $N_i^{CSWA}$.
-We find that for CSWA with $N_i^{CSWA}=1000$, we can have more reasonable PRTF and FSC, which is consistent with other publication23.
+We find that for CSWA with $N_i^{CSWA}=1000$, we can have more reasonable PRTF and FSC, which is consistent with other publication \cite{23}.
 CPRA, however, requires a much smaller number of iterations ($N_i^{2D}$) and has a much better performance.
 For instance, CPRA achieves the same resolution even when $N_e=1$, $N_{ei}=2$, and it achieves a much better resolution with $N_e=1$, $N_{ei}=10$.
-The resolution generally increases with increasing $N_{ei}$, whereas $N_i$ has a less significant effect.

-To further compare the reconstruction qualities, we show 3D results (Fig.~\ref{fig:4}) for the original and reconstructed objects obtained via the CSWA and CPRA for $N_e=1$, $N_{ei}=2$ and $N_e=1$, $N_{ei}=10$.
+To further compare the reconstruction qualities, we show 3D results (Fig.~\ref{fig:3}) for the original and reconstructed objects obtained via the CSWA and CPRA for $N_e=1$, $N_{ei}=2$ and $N_e=1$, $N_{ei}=10$.
 It is evident that CSWA is significantly less accurate, even visually, and that CPRA with $N_e=1$, $N_{ei}=10$ provides a better quality.